 Figure 2.
 Normalised absorption spectra of most popular gaseous species.
-Image Credit: VIGO System
+Image Credit: VIGO Photonics

 This is often called a molecule’s fingerprint, as it is unique for every molecular species.
 Each absorption line has contrasting intensity – the greater it is, the more light will be absorbed, enhancing the method’s sensitivity and enabling the detection of low concentration gases.

 Quantitative description of absorption is aided by the Beer-Lambert-Bouguer law, which couples the intensity of absorbed light with type and concentration of the molecules: